Clarke Stadium – FC Edmonton

 It played host to the Edmonton Eskimos of the CFL for almost three decades before the Eskies eventually moved to the much-larger Commonwealth Stadium, situated right next door.

 Since then, Clarke Stadium has been used for a number of different purposes, been torn down, rebuilt, and repurposed again.

-With a crowd just north of a thousand people, you're getting only the hard-core soccer fans in the stands.
+In a city of a million people, that’s still a relatively modest total, but it means that the fans here are dedicated soccer fans and not just hangers-on.
 As a result, the crowd seemed very engaged in the action on the pitch, which made it easy to enjoy the event.

-Generally speaking, things were fairly relaxed at the game, with most fans in the stands focused on the action, some wandering down to head over to the fan zone south of the field for a bite or to let the kids play.
+Generally speaking, things were fairly relaxed at the game, with most fans in the stands focused on the action, some wandering down to head over to the fan zone south of the field for a bite or to let the kids play in the bouncy castle.
 But it appeared to be a fun time for all in attendance.

 The neighborhood surrounding Clarke Stadium is not great.
-Across the street is a cement plant and most of the rest of the area is older residential.
-A couple blocks north east of the Clarke/Commonwealth complex, you’ll find a McDonalds and a Subway, but aside from the odd little donair place and such, that’s about all you’ll find in the immediate vicinity.
+Across the street to the immediate south is a concrete plant and most of the rest of the area is older residential.
+A couple blocks north east of the Clarke/Commonwealth complex, you’ll find a Mcdonalds and a Subway, but aside from the odd little donair place, that’s about all you’ll find in the immediate vicinity.

-Heading east a few blocks, you’ll find yourself in Edmonton’s Little Italy and a bit of searching will find you a place to grab a bite.
-Sorrentino's Bistro-Bar on 95th St. is one option for a little Italian fare.
+Heading west a few blocks, you’ll find yourself in Edmonton’s Little Italy.
+A bit of wandering up and down 95th St. should get you to you a suitable place to grab a bite.

 Generally speaking though, if you’re looking for some pre- or post-game entertainment or dining, you’ll be much better off heading elsewhere.